benhatsor/filmstrip/README.md

 #### Help me improve it :seedling:

 Some stuff I want to add:
-- Custom images!
-(Other than the gray blob XD)
+- Settings: customize animation duration, iteration count, etc.
-- Settings!
-Customize animation duration and replay
+- Animate other properties: height, width, color, etc.
-- Animate other properties!
-Such as height/width, color and more
+- Custom images

 Just make a pull request if you feel like adding something from the list, or something else entirely :)
 Please create a GitHub issue if there is something wrong or needs to be improved.